qqqorus/qqqorus/README.md

 ## 🌱 Fun Facts

-I enjoy writing, reading, and learning a new language.
-In my free time, I like to bring my ideas to life through coding.
+- I enjoy writing, reading, and learning a new language.
+- In my free time, I like to bring my ideas to life through coding.
+- I like cats (and dogs).
+- Looking for an opportunity to work in the industry! 💼

 ## 🌐 Connect with Me